IBM/z_ansible_collections_doc/source/configuration/collection-configuration.rst

         ansible-playbook -i inventory sample.yaml

-    You can avoid a password prompt by configuring SSH keys, see `setting-up-ssh-keys`_.
+    You can avoid a password prompt by configuring SSH keys, see `setting up SSH keys`_.

     For further reading, review `run your first command and playbook`_ and follow up with `Ansible playbooks`_.